 If you are requesting a cash box, you need to fill out the pink form.

 Cash box requests must be turned in 48 hours in advance of when the cash box is needed.

 The form asks how much and what denominations of money you need (i.e. coins, $1 dollar bills, $10s, $20s).

 Please be sure to mark when you need coins!

-On her desk in the basket are the deposit slips.
 You must count the money and fill out the deposit slip and attach it to the cash box.
 Make sure to put your name and the club name on the deposit slip.

 The form needs to be filled out and then it must be signed by the Faculty Advisor of the club.
 Attached to the form must be the original receipt that details the item and the cost.

 Please note that we are a tax exempt organization so we cannot reimburse someone for tax they paid on an item.
-If the person ordering or buying the item has concerns about that, have them get a certificate of tax exemption from Ms. Poller BEFORE they buy anything.
+If the person ordering or buying the item has concerns about that, have them get a certificate of tax exemption from BEFORE they buy anything.
 If they have already paid for the items they will not be reimbursed for the tax.

 Checks then need to be approved and signed by Mr. Parker.
 Processing can take 2-3 days depending on his schedule.
-Unless you specifiy otherwise, checks will be mailed out to the person seeking reimbursement.
+Unless you specify otherwise, checks will be mailed out to the person seeking reimbursement.